-- All Trustees ('the Trustees'). - All members of the Trust. - All local governors on the Trust's Local Governing Bodies. - All members of the senior executive team and headteachers of the Trust. - All external members of the Trustees' committees.
+- All Trustees ('the Trustees'). - All Members of the Trust. - All members on the Trust's Local Governing Bodies. - All members of the Executive Team and Headteachers of the Trust. - All external members of the Trustees' committees.

 In this policy where it refers to a 'Decision Maker' it is referring to the holder of each of the above posts.